bugpie54/clickjackin/README.md

 $ cd screenshots<br>
 $display *.png

-Then click on image to display imagemagic menu to keep moving to next screenshots with File > Next or > Former, but it's easier to use the keyboard shortcuts (Spacebar for the next image and Backspace for the previous).
+Then click on image to display imagemagic menu to keep moving to next screenshots with File > Next or > Former,<br>

-Results:
+but it's easier to use the keyboard shortcuts (Spacebar for the next image and Backspace for the previous).<br>

+<b>Results:</b><br>
-If the page is blank or blocked, then it's not vulnerable.
+If the page is blank or blocked, then it's not vulnerable.<br>
 If the page was rendered, then it's vulnerable to clickjacking.